kpsdev1/The-Recipe-Blog/README.md

 - When the edit comment icon is clicked at the right of the comment, the user is brought to the edit comment page.
 - This is just a bigger version of the **Post a Comment** section on the recipe details page, but it has the comment message you posted in the **info** box for you to edit.
 - Above this there is a heading that tells you to **Edit the comment you posted on the certain date and time**
-- There is an green **update** button below the text box that when clciked will update the comment and bring you back to the recipe details page where you can view your updated comment.
+- There is an green **update** button below the text box that when clicked will update the comment and bring you back to the recipe details page where you can view your updated comment.
 - Beside this is an amber **Cancel** button that returns the user to recipe details page, if they decide not to update the comment.
 - Please note that only the user who created the comment can edit it from here.
 - After editing the Comment a success message will be displayed at the top of the screen.